Francess Lantz: Early years

-Born in Trenton, New Jersey, Lantz was raised in Bucks County, Pennsylvania.
-She initially aspired to become a rock musician and composer.
-She graduated in 1974 from Dickinson College (in Pennsylvania) and from Simmons College (in Boston) in 1975, where she earned a master's degree in library sciences.
+Born in Trenton, New Jersey on August 27, 1952, Lantz was raised in Bucks County, Pennsylvania.
+She initially aspired to become a rock musician and composer and did some classical music composition.
+She married Jonathan Ostrowsky on April 28, 1973.
+She graduated in 1974 from Dickinson College and from Simmons College in 1975, where she earned a master's degree in library sciences.
+She later married John Landsberg and they had one son.